sinzlab/sensorium/README.md

 # cascade
-temporary repo for the neural prediction challenge
+temp repo for code surrounding the neural prediction challenge.